4nnm8/Windows-XP/README.md

-If you're interested, you're help is welcome :)
+If you're interested, your help is very welcome :)

 Sorry I'm french so the interface is writen this way (but the code is in english)